dreginkogan/Savonius-VAWT/README.md

 CAD files are stored in A360: https://a360.co/3k1Dasz

-Download Fusion 360 free for personal use: https://www.autodesk.com/products/fusion-360/personal-form?
+Download Fusion 360 for free: https://www.autodesk.com/products/fusion-360/personal-form?

 ## Pictures ##